lsst/pipe_base/doc/lsst.pipe.base/recording-provenance.rst

 By default, the `aggregator` ingests all metadata, log, and config outputs into the butler database in the usual way, i.e. backed by their original individual files.
 The `ingest_graph` tool then has to delete these datasets from the butler database before it can ingest new ones and delete the original files.
-When it is known in advance that `ingest_graph` will be run later, the `~aggregate.AggregatorConfig.promise_ingest_graph` (`--promise-ingest-graph`) option can be used to tell the `aggregator` *not* to ingest these, saving time for both commands.
+When it is known in advance that `ingest_graph` will be run later, the `~aggregator.AggregatorConfig.promise_ingest_graph` (``--promise-ingest-graph``) option can be used to tell the `aggregator` *not* to ingest these, saving time for both commands.
 This option must be used with care, however: if `ingest_graph` isn't run later, the original files will be orphaned in a butler-managed location without any record in the database, which generally means they'll quietly take up space.
-In addition, because the metadata datasets are used by the middleware system as the indicator of a quantum's success, their absence will make any downstream quantum graph builds using ``--skip-existing-in`` to be incorrect.
+In addition, because the metadata datasets are used by the middleware system as the indicator of a quantum's success, their absence will make any downstream quantum graphs built using ``--skip-existing-in`` incorrect.
-And of course any downstream processing that actually uses those datasets as input (only metadata should be) will not see them as available.
+And of course any downstream quantum graph builds that actually use those datasets as input (only metadata should be) will not see them as available.

 Deferring Graph Ingestion
 -------------------------

-Ingesting the provenance graph is not generally necessary to kick off downstream processing by building new quantum graphs for later pipeline steps, and it is always safe to build downstream quantum graphs if `~aggregate.AggregatorConfig.promise_ingest_graph` is left `False`.
+Ingesting the provenance graph is not generally necessary to kick off downstream processing by building new quantum graphs for later pipeline steps, and it is always safe to build downstream quantum graphs if `~aggregator.AggregatorConfig.promise_ingest_graph` is left `False`.
-It can also be done safely if `~aggregate.AggregatorConfig.promise_ingest_graph` is `True` and:
+It can also be done safely if `~aggregator.AggregatorConfig.promise_ingest_graph` is `True` and:

  - ``--skip-existing-in`` is not used;
  - the downstream processing does not use metadata, log, or config datasets as an overall input (``pipetask build ... --show inputs`` can be used to check for this).